 The All-Weather Friend team, along with Mary...

 ...who earned her PhD and two additional advanced degrees from the University of Virginia.
-She has worked with people in many capacities: She began her career in education and has been a school administrator, serving as assistant to the Director of Guidance for a division of 43 elementary schools.
+She has worked with people in many capacities: She began her career in education and has been a school administrator, serving as Assistant to the Director of Guidance for a division of 43 elementary schools.
 She is the author of Alzheimer's: A Crash Course for Friends and Relatives and Between Jobs: Ten Ways to Help a Friend Who's Unemployed.
-Her work has been recognized in Virginia, where she lives, and in many national publications.
-Mary has taught graduate level psychology at James Madison University, where she also chaired a national accreditation task force, and has served as a program consultant for the University of Virginia's Department of Academic Affairs.
-Her op-eds and articles have appeared in the the Los Angeles Times, the Miami Herald, the Chicago Tribune, University of Virginia Alumni Magazine, Albemarle, The Virginia Horse Journal and others.
+Mary taught graduate level psychology at James Madison University, where she chaired a national accreditation task force, and has served as a faculty consultant for the University of Virginia's Department of Academic Affairs.
+Her op-eds, articles and essays have been published by the the Los Angeles Times, the Miami Herald, the Chicago Tribune, Virginia Magazine, Albemarle Magazine, the Virginia Horse Journal and The Mockingbird.
 Alzheimer's: A Crash Course for Friends and Relatives was chosen for inclusion in the 2015 Virginia Festival of the Book, and her work to create social opportunities for Alzheimer's patients and caregivers in her community was featured on the Charlottesville Newsplex series, Stephanie's Heroes.
 Visit Mary's website: www.marycail.com.